Rachel’s double toe surgery

 “First appointment with the nurse today.
 Can’t wait to get out of this blue (post-operative) shoe and get the air boot on.
 Nurse changed dressing, I couldn’t look – I hate the sight of blood so when I saw it all over the bandage it turned my stomach, needless to say that was the worst bit.
 The wound was amazing, so clean and tidy.
 Obviously bruising to the toes but such a neat job – wonderful consultant job yet again.

-Disappointed – I can’t have the air boot on until my next appointment the following week as I still need to heel walk.”
+Disappointed – I can’t have the air boot on until my next appointment next week as I still need to heel walk.”

 CLINICAL COMMENT